pauljgonzalez/ODIN-TodoList/README.md

 How to use webpack better.
 How to bundle/organize code.
 Still need to refactor this as I can see a lot of repeat code.
 Toggle theme.
 Allthough my colors right now do not look good.
-Not a designer
+Not a designer Looked into using BEM naming convention want to try and using that going foward to make it easier to read Getting a parent element of a node.